10-Day Egypt Solo Tour

 Why is Abu Simbel so consistently described as a highlight?

 It's a function of scale and context.
 By Day 9, you've seen the GEM, Giza, and the Valley of the Kings — all extraordinary.
-Abu Simbel is something different: two temples cut directly into a cliff face, three thousand years old, in a location that feels remote even now.
+Abu Simbel is something different: two temples cut directly into a cliff face, three thousand years old, in a location that still feels remote.
 The four seated colossi of Ramesses II at the entrance are 20 metres high.
 Inside, the painted reliefs cover every surface.
 And then your guide explains what it took to move all of it — and why — in 1968.
 The combination of the site and the backstory is the thing.

 Can I extend into the Western Desert from Cairo?